ivogkas/MSc_Thesis-Delta-Lake-Apache-Iceberg-and-Apache-Hudi/README.md

 # MSc_Thesis-Delta-Lake-Apache-Iceberg-and-Apache-Hudi

 This repository contains the final thesis for the MSc degree in Data Science and Machine Learning at the National Technical University of Athens (NTUA).
+You can find the thesis document and presentation slides.

 ## 🎯 Purpose of the Study